 - For dessert, set up a Queen Frostine ice cream sundae bar.
 Provide vanilla and chocolate ice cream, whipped cream, cherries, nuts, fruit and candy toppings.

 For the cake, you can ask your local grocery store if they have a Candyland themed cake or decorate your own using the board game as your guide.
-Use peppermint sticks, M&Ms, gum drops, licorice, almonds and other candy to inspire your creativity!
+Use peppermint sticks, M&Ms, gum drops, licorice, and other candy to inspire you!

 Party Favor Ideas